reactjs/server-components-demo/README.md

 This is a demo app built with Server Components, an experimental React feature. **We strongly recommend [watching our talk introducing Server Components](https://reactjs.org/server-components) before exploring this demo.** The talk includes a walkthrough of the demo code and highlights key points of how Server Components work and what features they provide.

+**Update (March 2023):** This demo has been updated to match the [latest conventions](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components).

 ## When will I be able to use this?

 Server Components are an experimental feature and **are not ready for adoption**.
 For now, we recommend experimenting with Server Components via this demo app. **Use this in your projects at your own risk.**